Discodermolide: The Schreiber synthesis of (-)-discodermolide

 The trisubstituted (Z)-alkene of first fragment was generated by using the Still-Gennari reagent.
 Gilbert's reagent was then used to homologate it to an acetylene.
 Goekjian and Kishi method was then used to get the desired fragment, iodoacetylene.
 The same homoallylic alcohol was converted to diol in four steps.
-After oxidation to keto-aldehyde, it was homololated to dienes by a palladium-catalyzed coupling with vinylzinc bromide to generated the second fragment.
+After oxidation to keto-aldehyde, it was homologated to dienes by a palladium-catalyzed coupling with vinylzinc bromide to generated the second fragment.
 The six-membered ring subunit was transformed from an acetal, which was obtained by an intramolecular 1,4-addition of a presumed hemiacetal intermediate.